 Dr. Dimino is a certified physician executive and earned a Master of Medical Management degree from Carnegie Mellon University.
 She completed residency at Barnes-Jewish Hospital / Washington University in St. Louis after she graduated from medical school at The Ohio State University.
 Her undergraduate degree from Northwestern University is in journalism.
 Dr. Dimino joined Ob Hospitalist Group in January 2013 after 7 years of private practice in Houston, Texas.
 She continues to work clinically as a hospitalist at Houston Methodist Willowbrook Hospital while she serves as a Medical Director of Operations.

-Chris has served on the Preeclampsia Foundation Board of Directors since 2020.
+Fran has served on the Board since August 2022.

 Raphael Charbit is a CFA® Charterholder and a Certified Treasury Professional, with a bachelor’s degree in business and a Master's degree in finance from Institut Superieur de Gestion.
 He also holds a Master of Business Administration from New York University Stern School of Business.
 He has worked in finance positions, including as a finance analyst and treasury manager, for multiple large-scale companies.
 Having been personally impacted by preeclampsia; he lives in New York, with his wife and daughter.
 Rafael has been a member of the Preeclampsia Foundation Board of Directors since 2023.